tmtsoftware/icd/icd-git/README.md

   -p, --password <password>
-                           Use with --publish or --unpublish to set the user's GitHub password -m, --comment <text>     Use with --publish to add a comment describing the changes made -d, --db <name>          The name of the database to use (for the --ingest option, default: icds) --host <hostname>        The host name where the database is running (for the --ingest option, default: localhost) --port <number>          The port number to use for the database (for the --ingest option, default: 27017) --ingest                 Ingests the selected subsystem and target subsystem model files and ICDs from GitHub into the ICD database (Ingests all subsystems, if neither option is given)
+                           Use with --publish or --unpublish to set the user's GitHub password -m, --comment <text>     Use with --publish to add a comment describing the changes made -d, --db <name>          The name of the database to use (for the --ingest option, default: icds4) --host <hostname>        The host name where the database is running (for the --ingest option, default: localhost) --port <number>          The port number to use for the database (for the --ingest option, default: 27017) --ingest                 Ingests the selected subsystem model files and ICDs from GitHub into the ICD database (Ingests all subsystems, if no subsystem options given)
+  --ingestMissing          Ingests any APIs or ICDs that were published, but are not yet in the local database, plus any master branch versions
   --help
   --version
 ```

+Note that the `--publish` and `--unpublish` options require permissions and are not normally used directly.
+Instead, the icd web app is used by a TMT admin to publish APIs and ICDs.

 Additional Configuration Options for Testing
 --------------------------------------------